Archive for the 'US & Canada' Category

 Kathryn Bigelow’s Oscar-nominated The Hurt Locker is perhaps one of the best war films ever made – and quite certainly the definitive cinematic work dealing with the current war in Iraq.

-Published January 11th, 2010 in Film News and US & Canada.
-0 Comments
+in Reviews and US & Canada.

 Latest Comments